temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 Each iteration of the Workflow loop will execute this Activity, which simulates sending a message to the user.

-Now that the Activity Definition and Workflow Definition have been created, it is time to write the Worker process.
+Now that the Activity Definition and Workflow Definition have been created, it's time to write the Worker process.

 ## Bundle and run it with the Worker